dtcaciuc/nitrous/doc/userguide.rst

 ***************

 .. warning:: Nitrous currently requires all arrays and slices to use unaliased
     memory blocks.
-Ignoring this rule will likely result in undefined behaviour.
+Ignoring this rule will result in undefined behaviour.

 Arrays